Bayt Nattif: 1948 war and depopulation

 The official Jewish account (The "History of Haganah") alleges that the village of Bayt Nattif took part in the killing of thirty-five Jewish fighters (see the Convoy of 35, the "Lamed-Heh") who were en route with supplies to the besieged block of kibbutzim of Gush Etzion, on January 16, 1948.
 However, reports from The New York Times correspondent indicate that the convoy took a wrong turn, and ended up in Surif.
 The Arab version is that the convoy had attacked Surif deliberately, and had held it for an hour before being driven out.
 After this, the Haganah mounted a "punitive" attack on Bayt Nattif, Dayr Aban and Az-Zakariyya.
 In late January 1948, the Haganah's Jerusalem HQ ordered "the destruction of the southern block of Bayt Nattif" in order to secure transportation along the Tel-Aviv-Jerusalem highway.

 The Israeli Air Force bombed the area of Bayt Nattif on October 19, 1948, which started panic flights from Bayt Nattif and Bayt Jibrin.
-Bayt Nattif was depopulated during the 1948 Arab-Israeli War on October 21, 1948 under Operation Ha-Har, by the Fourth Battalion of the Har'el Brigade.Morris, 2008, p.
-329 There are conflicting reports about its conquest, one Palmach report says that the villagers "fled for their lives", while a Haganah report says that the village was occupied "after some light resistance."
+Bayt Nattif was depopulated during the 1948 Arab-Israeli War on October 21, 1948 under Operation Ha-Har, by the Fourth Battalion of the Har'el Brigade.
+There are conflicting reports about its conquest, one Palmach report says that the villagers "fled for their lives", while a Haganah report says that the village was occupied "after some light resistance."

 During late 1948, the IDF continued to destroy conquered Arab villages, in order to block the villagers return.
 Among these destroyed villages was Bayt Nattif which, based on Jewish sources, was completely destroyed as a punitive measure for the village's involvement in the detection and massacre of the Convoy of the thirty-five.
 There are also conflicting reports about which other villages were destroyed with it; one report says that Dayr Aban was destroyed with it, while another report says that Dayr al-Hawa was destroyed with it.

 On 5 November, the Harel Brigade raided the area south of Bayt Nattif, driving out any Palestinian refugee they could find.